Welcome to the Costa Blanca, lets us help you find your way

-Welcome to the Costa Blanca, a healthy paradise, with a climate and lifestyle good for you.
+The Costa Blanca, a paradise with a healthy climate and lifestyle

 The Costa Blanca’s unique micro-climate, according to the World Health Organisation, is one of the best in the world.
 The winters are warmer and drier than those on the Costa Brava (north), with less hot and humid summers than in Costa del Sol (south).
 Therefore we provide this chapter with municipal information to enjoy your stay the best way possible.